Dedukr/Landars/management/README.md

 - All scripts include comprehensive error handling and logging
 - The `fix_db_sequence.sh` script is idempotent and safe to run multiple times
 - The `pg_backup.sh` script supports multiple backup strategies and cloud storage
+- Legacy SQLite and PITR features are disabled by default to avoid referencing removed directories
 - All scripts should be executed with proper permissions (`chmod +x`)